yucoder14/selenium-and-pyautogui-fun/README.md

 The reason why I was not getting the correct images was because when I was using requests, it wasn't using my session cookies.
 It appears that Carleton does not allow strangers to download photos of students.
-Now, there's no need to be paranoid about messing with the computer.
+Now, there's no need to be paranoid about messing with the computer when the script is running.

 I'm keeping the old script as a comparison.
 It will work, albeit its fragile-ness.